Iwi's message to Govt over taken baby: 'Not one more child will be uplifted. We will intervene at all costs'

 That's the powerful message from Ngati Kahungunu Chairman Ngahiwi Tomoana to the Government after a standoff involving police at Hawke's Bay Hospital over a seven-day-old baby boy about to be uplifted by Oranga Tamariki earlier this week.

-Des Ratima back up Tomoana's call saying that "not one more child" will be taken.
+Des Ratima backed Tomoana's call, saying that "not one more child" will be taken.

-Newsroom reported that Family Court ordered the uplift on the grounds the child's wider family had a background of domestic violence and drug use - a claim disputed by the whānau.
+Newsroom reported that the Family Court ordered the uplift on the grounds the child's wider family had a background of domestic violence and drug use - a claim disputed by the whānau.

 Ratima said he had read the affidavit around the issue.